gitlabhq/gitlabhq/doc/development/performance.md

 Benchmarks are almost always useless.
 Benchmarks usually only test small bits of code in isolation and often only measure the best case scenario.
-On top of that, benchmarks for libraries (e.g. a Gem) tend to be biased in favour of the library.
+On top of that, benchmarks for libraries (e.g., a Gem) tend to be biased in favour of the library.
 After all there's little benefit to an author publishing a benchmark that shows they perform worse than their competitors.